pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/12_text_and_image.md

 # Text and Image

-The text and image module is one of our most used modules.
+The Text and Image module is one of our most used modules.
 That is because most content online is just that: Pictures with accompanying text.
 Please see an example below:

 ![Image of the text and image module, feature singlet](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/12_text_and_image_online.png)